What is Teen Stylin’?

 Best Male and Female Model should exhibit confidence and playfulness on the runway.
 Engages the audience and exercises a competent cat walk representative of the design they model.

-Judging will take place on the day of the event.
-For each award category, designers in grades 6 – 8 will compete for a Fashion Designer Portfolio Kit valued at $400 and designers in grades 9 – 12 will compete for a free trip to New York City; students in grades 9 – 12 are eligible to win runner-up in all categories except Best in Show.
-Runner-ups will receive a Fashion Designer Portfolio Kit valued at $200.
+Judging will take place on the day of the event for all award categories excluding Best Overall.
+The Best Overall Award will be decided on Nov 22 at the conclusion of the final runway exhibition.
+For each award category, designers in grades 6 – 8 will compete for a Fashion Designer Portfolio Kit valued at $400 and designers in grades 9 – 12 will compete for a free trip to New York City; students in grades 9 – 12 are eligible to win runner-up in all categories.
+Runner-ups will receive a Fashion Designer Portfolio Kit valued at $250.
+The Best Overall winner will receive not only a trip to NYC but also the 9-12 grade Fashion Designer Portfolio Kit.

 6 – 8 Grade Fashion Designer Portfolio Kit